ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - - - (REVIEW) day planning.md

     - When should we use the PROPS:
       - Pass information to a child component
-      - ex. reusable component that has different behavior depending on info that it receives.
+      - e.g. reusable component that has different behavior depending on info that it receives.

     - When should we use the STATE:
       - Store information that belongs to a component